Ali Raza

 Are you aware of the Zakat obligations on agricultural produce?

-Let’s dive into the types, conditions, and measures for Zakat on agricultural produce.
+Let’s explore the types, nisab, conditions, and timings of Zakat on agriculture products.

 Types of Agricultural Produce Liable for Zakat